jmckib/keep-reddit-fresh/README.md

 want to bother visiting.
 There are also a couple settings at https://www.reddit.com/prefs/ that can hide submissions that you've upvoted or downvoted, but that's less useful if you have this extension installed.

+Thanks to https://github.com/gavin19/reddit-hide-visited which this project was originally forked from.
+That extension hides posts when you click on the extension icon, while this one hides posts automatically when reddit is loaded or when RES never ending scroll loads a page.